PrzemyslawSwierzewski/Tarot_Cloud_Azure_Infrastructure_with_Terraform/README.md

 - Cross-module outputs for reusable references
 - Production-grade monitoring and alerts
 - Separation of concerns and reusable locals for consistent naming

 ---

+## 💰 Cost Awareness

+This project provisions multiple Azure resources that may incur **ongoing costs**.
+Key points to consider:

+- **Virtual Machines**: Running multiple Linux VMs in Dev and Prod can generate significant charges.
+Consider using smaller VM sizes in Dev or stopping them when not in use.
+- **Public IPs**: Static public IPs incur a monthly fee.
+Use dynamic IPs for Dev if static IPs are not required.
+- **Storage**: OS disks (Standard LRS) and monitoring storage can accumulate costs depending on usage and retention period.
+- **Monitoring & Alerts**: Azure Monitor and Log Analytics may generate charges based on data ingestion and retention.
+Limit retention or adjust metrics collection for cost control.
+- **Networking**: VNet and NSGs are free, but data egress may result in charges if traffic leaves the Azure region.

+**Tip:** Monitor your subscription with [Azure Cost Management](https://azure.microsoft.com/en-us/services/cost-management/) and delete resources when not needed to avoid unexpected costs.

+---